joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 tags: post
 ---

-# Accessible service design &mdash; some thoughts
+# Accessibility guidelines and service design principles

 Accessibility continues to be addressed as an afterthought for many organisations.
 So, i'd like to take a look at its role in service design and how it affects the design and build of 'good services'.